My hearing aids not working, what should I do?

 What is the average life of hearing aids?

 I have attended to patients who have been using a pair of hearing aids for more than 15 years.
 There is no fixed number for the life span of a pair of hearing aids.
-The practical life of a pair of hearing aids depends on several factors including the robustness of the built, the way has been used/treated, how they have been maintained (including cleaning) and so on.
+The practical life of a pair of hearing aids depends on several factors including the robustness of the built, the way it has been used/treated, how they have been maintained (including cleaning) and so on.
 The minimum life you should expect from a pair of hearing aids in my opinion is about 7-9 years.
 Keep in mind that just like any other product your hearing aids may need professional hearing aid repair and services from time to time.

 How long do the hearing aid manufacturers support their hearing aids with service and spare parts?